RichLewis007/AI-Asteroids/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## For Developers
+If you're interested in contributing to the codebase or understanding how the project works, see [DEVELOPMENT.md](DEVELOPMENT.md) for detailed technical documentation including:
+- Version management and automation
+- Development setup and workflow
+- Code architecture and features
+- Deployment processes

 ## License
 This project is licensed under the terms of the MIT license.